Election of the Presidium

 Once the President of the German Bundestag has accepted his or her election and assumed the conduct of the constituent sitting from the President by Age, he or she holds individual votes to elect his or her deputies.

 There are no provisions concerning the number of Vice-Presidents.
 However, since 1994 the Rules of Procedure have provided for each parliamentary group to nominate at least one Vice-President.
-In the 18th electoral term, there are six Vice-Presidents: Peter Hintze (CDU/CSU), Johannes Singhammer (CDU/CSU), Edelgard Bulmahn (SPD), Ulla Schmidt (SPD), Petra Pau (The Left Party) and Claudia Roth (Alliance 90/The Greens).
+In the 19th electoral term, there are five Vice-Presidents: Hans-Peter Friedrich (CDU/CSU), Dagmar Ziegler (SPD), Wolfgang Kubicki (FDP), Petra Pau (The Left Party) and Claudia Roth (Alliance 90/The Greens).

 Like the President, they are elected for the duration of the electoral term and cannot be dismissed from office.
 Together with the President of the German Bundestag, they form the Presidium.
 At the same time, they are members of the Council of Elders.